What is Feedback?

 Think of how sound may bounce around the room and look for ways to absorb sound reflection.
-In my case, I hung blank canvases on my walls to absorb reflective sound.
+In my case, early on, I hung blank canvases on my walls to absorb reflective sound.
 This had an immediate impact on my recordings and reduced some of the issues I was experiencing with feedback.

 EQ and Mixing

 Reducing the offending frequencies that are causing the feedback is the first thing a sound engineer will do to prevent feedback.